Steve McQueen filmography

 McQueen began the 1970s with the sports drama Le Mans (1971), a fictional take on the annual 24 Hours of Le Mans endurance races.
 The film was a critical and commercial disappointment, leaving him almost bankrupt.
-He followed it by starring in two back-to-back films under Sam Peckinpah: the western Junior Bonner (1972), where he featured as the titular character, a rodeo rider, and the action film The Getaway (1972), where he appears as an ex-conman who flees to Mexico with his wife after being double-crossed by his partners-in-crime.
+He followed it by starring in two back-to-back films under Sam Peckinpah: the Western Junior Bonner (1972), in which he featured as the titular character, a rodeo rider, and the action film The Getaway (1972), in which he appears as an ex-conman who flees to Mexico with his wife after being double-crossed by his partners-in-crime.
 In the latter, he was paired opposite his second wife, Ali MacGraw.
 Both films were critically acclaimed.
 While Junior Bonner did not enjoy box office success, The Getaway went on to become one of the highest-grossing films of the year, marking a comeback for McQueen.

-The following year, he featured alongside Dustin Hoffman in the prison film Papillon playing Henri Charrière, a prisoner convicted of murder who makes an escape attempt with fellow convict Louis Dega (Hoffman).
+In 1973, he featured alongside Dustin Hoffman in the prison film Papillon playing Henri Charrière, a prisoner convicted of murder who makes an escape attempt with fellow convict Louis Dega (Hoffman).
 McQueen's performance earned him his fourth and final Golden Globe Award nomination in the Best Actor category.
 He then starred alongside Paul Newman as a SFFD chief in the disaster drama The Towering Inferno (1974).
 McQueen received $12 million for acting in the film, making him the highest-paid actor in the world up to that point.
-The film was commercially successful, grossing ($ in 2022) against a ($ in 2022) budget.
-After a four-year hiatus in which he focused on his motorcycle racing career, McQueen returned to acting when he was cast against type as a scientist in An Enemy of the People.
+The film was commercially successful, grossing $139 million ($ in 2022) against a $14 million ($ in 2022) budget.
+After a four-year hiatus during which he focused on his motorcycle racing career, McQueen returned to acting when he was cast against type as a scientist in An Enemy of the People.
 He completed two more films before his death: Tom Horn and The Hunter (both released in 1980).